salaniz/sparskitJava/README.md

 ## Get the sample Files
 1. execute `download.sh` in the data folder

-> Not for running on Windows
+> Note for running on Windows

 Get TDM64 http://tdm-gcc.tdragon.net/download
  - install with fortran for your architecture